TangramFlex/OpenUxAS/README.md

    * Example 2: Follow README.md in `examples/02_Example_WaterwaySearch`
    * Example 3: Follow README.md in `examples/03_Example_DistributedCooperation`

-# Building and Viewing the Documentation
+# Build and View the Documentation

 For Linux and Mac systems, the command `bash build_document.sh` installs required tools and builds *OpenUxAS* documentation.